andrea-poletti-unibo/1q-13_paper/README.md

 # 1q-13 paper data and code repository
 This is the repository containg all the raw data and analysis scripts used for generating the reults of the following manuscript:

-Terragna C. & Poletti A. et al. (2023) "Multi-dimensional scaling techniques unveiled gain1q&loss13q co-occurrence in Multiple Myeloma patients with specific genomic, transcriptional and adverse clinical features." (paper in publication)
+Terragna C. & Poletti A. et al. (2024).
+Multi-dimensional scaling techniques unveiled gain1q&loss13q co-occurrence in Multiple Myeloma patients with specific genomic, transcriptional and adverse clinical features.
+Nature Communications, 15(1), 1551.
+DOI: https://doi.org/10.1038/s41467-024-45000-z

 # Directory tree structure
 - code: contains the R scripts used to analyze both CoMMpass and BO datasets.